 Research shows anxiety is a growing disorder that has strong links to the rise in internet use.

-The internet is tool we use to connect to people research, shopping, banking etc. As with all tools, used correctly it works well but misuse can impact on our digital wellness.
+The internet is tool we use to connect to people research, shopping, banking etc. It work fine when used correctly but misuse can impact on our digital wellbeing.

 What is Anxiety

 Anxiety disorders in Australia affect 1 in 4 people and is one of the most common group of mental health conditions.
 Research shows women are more likely to develop anxiety than men, but it is not clear why.

 Serious cases of Anxiety can impact on your ability to concentrate, sleep and carry out ordinary tasks at work, home or school.